Loading...

 Toolchain Usage

 Once the toolchain is installed either as RIOT docker build image or as local installation, a RIOT application can be compiled and flashed for an ESP32x boards.
-For that purpuse change to RIOT's root directory and execute the make command, for example:
+For that purpose change to RIOT's root directory and execute the make command, for example:

 The BOARD variable in the example specifies the generic ESP32 board that uses the ESP32-WROOM-32 module and option -C the directory of the application.